 New Orleans Facts

-Get to know New Orleans with the below collection of historical facts and surprising information!
+Get to know New Orleans with the this fun collection of historical facts and surprising information.

 - New Orleans was founded in 1718 by Jean Baptiste Le Moyne, Sieur de Bienville.
 At first, the community was nothing more than a trading camp on the curving east bank of the Mississippi River.
 Later, the city was organized into a rectangular, fortified community, which still exists today as the French Quarter.
 The original streets, laid out in a grid, were named for French royalty and nobility.